julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--parseVotesSafe.md

 #### **isFile:** *`bool`*
-If true, the string input is evalatued as path to text file.
+If true, the string input is evaluated as path to text file.

 #### **callBack:** *`?Closure`*
 Callback function to execute after each valid line, before vote registration.

-### Return value:
+### Return value

-*(`int`)* Number of invalid records into input (except empty lines).
+*(`int`)* Number of invalid records in input (except empty lines).
 It's not an invalid votes count.
 Check Election::countVotes if you want to be sure.

 ---------------------------------------